Paulvitalis200/Store-Manager-Angular/README.md

 Ensure you have `node` and `npm` installed.
 Clone the repo and install all dependencies using `npm install`.
 Checkout to  the `develop`  branch.
+Go to the `package.json` file and change the start command to `ng serve`
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Login credentials: